survivejs/webpack-book/manuscript/developing_with_webpack/04_configuring_hmr.md

 ## Conclusion

 HMR is one of those aspects of webpack that makes it interesting for developers.
 Even though other tools have similar functionality, webpack has taken its implementation quite far.
-To get most out of it, you will have to implement the HMR interface or use solutions that implement it.
+To get most out of it, you must implement the HMR interface or use solutions that implement it.